 ***Editor’s Note ~ But why is it called a butt?
 It’s not from the butt of the pig, it’s a shoulder.
 And what does Boston have to do with it?
 The reason is that this cut of meat was often sent on old wooden sailing ships to feed the crew.
 They were packed with salt in huge barrels called butts.
 And those butts (which were really just barrels) were often sent to Boston as it was the primary port for our country at the time when the name took.
 That’s how a pork shoulder became known as a Boston butt***

-This is what the whole butt looks like prior to Charlie performing his craft with this tasty cut:
+This is what the whole butt looks like prior getting the band saw treatment:

 The Boston butt is sliced into steaks (usually ½” to 1 1/4” thickness) on the saw:

 Not all butchers will slice the whole butt into pork steaks.
 Some save a portion of one end to sell as a small roast and sell the small end pieces as finger ribs which many think are the tastiest part.
 The steaks cut from the middle are known as center cut pork steaks: